naaseweb/naaseweb.github.io/_pages/journal.md

         theoretical and empirical work in a single intellectual venue.
       </li>
       <li>
-        All NAASE members receive a subscription to the *JSE*, which is published eight times a year.
+        All NAASE members receive a subscription to the <em>JSE</em> , which is published eight times a year.
 See electronic access instructions below.
       </li>
     </ul>
   </div>